28 April 2006

 Here's another.

-And, just so we have the alternative viewpoint, here's a different (albeit wrong)slant:
+And, just so we have the alternative viewpoint, here's a different slant:

 Secularism and De-Christianization: Religion in America